michenriksen/css3buttons/README.md

 ## Browser compatibility ##

 Firefox 3.5+, Google Chrome, Safari 4+, IE 8+, Opera 10+.

 Note: Some CSS3 features are not supported in older versions of Opera and versions of Internet Explorer prior to IE 8.
 The use of icons is not supported in IE 6 or IE 7.

-## Installation ##

- 1. Add `css3-github-buttons.css` in your stylesheets folder
- 2. Add `css3-github-buttons-icons.png` in your images folder
- 3. Link to `css3-github-buttons.css` in the head of your HTML document

 ## License ##